Signs and Silence

 “They do but you have to know how to play their games.”

 “Isn’t that the plan?
 You have been keeping me in the dark for as long as I remember.”
-She used a sassy tone especially to make him feel annoyed.
+She used a sassy tone in order to make him feel annoyed.

 Two hours later, Zoe had her luggage ready and was still pissed off when Ezekiel reported for duty in front of her door.
 She was sulking and he didn’t like how deep she was reflecting; that only meant bad times were approaching.